London's Al Fresco Food Spots

 Petersham Nurseries Cafe and Teahouse

-Petersham Nurseries' chef can pick herbs fresh from the adjacent garden
+Petersham Nurseries' chef can pick herbs fresh from the adjacent garden.
+Rustic simplicity at its best.

 Tube: Richmond Station

-When a top chef claims to be opening a 'simple', 'low-key' restaurant, it is usually press-speak for some folie de grandeur two doors down from The Ivy with an £85 tasting menu.
-Petersham Nurseries is the exception.
-Located in what can only be described as a shed (spacious, light and furnished, but definitely a shed), it's the sort of restaurant where you'll see the chef popping out of the kitchen to pick herbs from the garden, and where homemade lemonade sits above the Pinot Noir on the drinks list.
+Located in what can only be described as a shed (spacious, light and furnished, but definitely a shed), Petersham Nurseries is the sort of restaurant where you'll see the chef popping out of the kitchen to pick herbs from the garden, and where homemade lemonade sits above the Pinot Noir on the drinks list.
 And it's absolutely perfect, especially in summer, when you can sit in the garden.
 Superb meat and glowingly fresh vegetables peep from beneath mountains of herbs.
 Of course, all this rustic simplicity doesn't come cheap.
 Dirt floors, rickety furniture and food bought directly from tiny organic farms all over Europe are ferociously chic and prices are high for a restaurant that is such a long way from anywhere.
-Still, if you'd prefer a relaxed meal in a lovely location to an army of uniformed staff, then this is the place to go.
-As a lighter alternative, you can always settled for a cup of tea (from exotic flower teas to the traditional English Breakfast) and a nice slice of cake in the Teahouse.
+In 2017-8 Petersham Nurseries branched out to add a shop in Covent Garden where there are two restaurants, a bar and a courtyard.

 Serpentine Bar & Kitchen